ahmadiehsan/personal_docs/docs/mathematics/fundamentals/logic.md

 <img src="image4.jpg" style="width:2.91721in" />

-A compound proposition that is always true, no matter what the truth values of the propositional variables that occur in it, is called a tautology.
-A compound proposition that is always false is called a contradiction.
-A compound proposition that is neither a tautology nor a contradiction is called a contingency.
+- A compound proposition that is always true, no matter what the truth values of the propositional variables that occur in it, is called a tautology.
+- A compound proposition that is always false is called a contradiction.
+- A compound proposition that is neither a tautology nor a contradiction is called a contingency.

-### ≡ mark
+### $≡$ mark

-The compound propositions p and q are called logically equivalent if p ↔ q is a tautology.
+The compound propositions $p$ and $q$ are called logically equivalent if $p ↔ q$ is a tautology.

-The notation p ≡ q denotes that p and q are logically equivalent.
+The notation $p ≡ q$ denotes that $p$ and $q$ are logically equivalent.

 ### De Morgan’s Laws